Idrinth/duplication/README.md

 ### Type Local

-This will backup from or on the local machine.
+This will back up from or on the local machine.

 #### Read